 Bet Midrash – House of Study

 Very few students from Bet Talmud ever made it this far.
-For the few who did there was still another set of classes called Bet Midrash.
-If one was smart enough and knew the Scriptures well enough to make it this far, they were given the opportunity to go to a rabbi (teacher) to seek further education.
+For the few that did, there was still another set of classes called Bet Midrash.
+If one were smart enough and knew the Scriptures well enough to make it this far, they were given the opportunity to go to a rabbi (teacher) to seek further education.
 The rabbi would grill them and ask all kinds of questions because he was trying to find out if they were good enough to become his student.
 He wanted to know if the possible disciple knew enough, but more importantly, if he could be like him in all areas of life.
-If the rabbi was not impressed he would send the student back to the family business.
+If the rabbi was not impressed, he would send the student back to the family business.
 It was rare, but some young men were invited to study under the rabbi.
 He would become the young man’s teacher and it would be the disciples job to become like the rabbi in every way.
 The student would take on his beliefs and his interpretations of the Scriptures.
 This was called his “yoke” and the rabbi would say, “Come follow me.”
 This was a huge privilege that was offered to very few.
-The disciples (also called Talmudim) job was to become like the rabbi in every way.
+The disciple’s (also called Talmudim) job was to become like the rabbi in every way.
 If the rabbi was hurt and had a limp you might see his healthy disciples walking behind him (in his footsteps) with a limp.

 Now consider that the Apostle Paul would have come through this educational system described above.
 Listen to how he describes himself in Philippians, “of the stock of Israel, of the tribe of Benjamin, a Hebrew of Hebrews, as touching the law – a Pharisee”.

 His family likely had a history of religious piety and a lineage which had been attached to Pharisaical traditions and observances for generations.
 Acts 23:6; 2 Tim.
 1:3 While still young, Saul received his education at the school of Gamaliel one of the most noted rabbis in history.
 The Hillel school was noted for giving its students a balanced education, likely giving Saul broad exposure to classical literature, philosophy, and ethics.
-Acts 22:3 As he grew up Saul became a well-respected member of the Jewish community.
+Acts 22:3 As he grew up, Saul became a well-respected member of the Jewish community.
 He further set himself apart by persecuting followers of “The Way”.
 One such encounter was his oversight of the stoning death of StephenActs 7, a leader in the early church.

-Why do I bring up Stephen’s martyrdom at the feet of Saul (Paul).
-Although Stephen spoke of supernatural beliefs with which Saul, a Pharisee would have agreed, Stephen was also proclaiming the Messiah.
+Why do I bring up Stephen’s martyrdom at the feet of Saul (Paul)?
+Although Stephen spoke of supernatural beliefs with which Saul, a Pharisee, would have agreed, Stephen was also proclaiming the Messiah.
 Stephen had an eloquent, solid and articulate argument referring to doctrines and experiences which the Pharisees accepted, but these were inadequate for convincing Saul of the truth regarding Christ.
 In other words, divine revelation does not come through human reasoning, but rather through supernatural revelation.
 This understanding echoes other passages which say; “spirit gives birth to spirit,” or when speaking to Peter; Jesus replied,

 “You are blessed, Simon son of John, because my Father in heaven has revealed this to you.
 You did not learn this from any human being.

 The point is that spiritual light and understanding do not come through natural reasoning or well-articulated arguments.
 It takes revelation from the Spirit of God.
 This is exactly what Paul experienced on the road to Damascus.
 Saul possessed all the natural schooling and rabbinical training, but these did not lead him closer to the true knowledge of God.
-Rather God used spiritual revelation to bring Saul into a relationship with himself and then reinforced his calling with Saul’s education and experience to bring forth the gospel and the mystery of God.
+Rather, God used spiritual revelation to bring Saul into a relationship with himself and then reinforced his calling with Saul’s education and experience to bring forth the gospel and the mystery of God.

 Did we not see this same divine strategy in the last chapter?
 God used the natural experiences of the Patriarchs and national Israel mixed with divine providence to bring forth his purpose.
 This speaks of our need to be fully engaged in both our natural and spiritual life.

-When we consider Paul’s life experience, the call of God, revelation given him and his life message we see that nothing was wasted.
+When we consider Paul’s life experience, the call of God, revelation given him and his life message, we see that nothing was wasted.
 The family he was born into, his rational mind, education, and the suffering he experienced – it was all woven together by the Master Builder to bring forth a wonderful message.
-We can trust that same Master Builder and know that our lives are not a conglomeration of random events, rather they are parts of a wonderful story being written – ready to be revealed at God’s appointed time.
+We can trust that same Master Builder and know that our lives are not a conglomeration of random event; they are parts of a wonderful story being written – ready to be revealed at God’s appointed time.
 As I am now in my late fifties, I have learned that God does not waste anything in my life, just as nothing was wasted with Paul – let us trust him when we don’t understand how the puzzle fits together.
-For he will reveal his masterpiece at the right time.
+He will reveal his masterpiece at the right time.

 Another message from Paul’s life is that with great revelation came great suffering.
 These were the catalysts leading to personal transformation – think of his Damascus road encounter.
 The Damascus road encounter began the transformational process.
-The sufferings of his life were building blocks used by God in accomplishing the transformational work in Paul’s life.
-When God spoke to Ananias to go to the house of Judas and pray for Saul, he also said that he would show Saul how much he must suffer for his names sake.
+The sufferings of his life were some of the building blocks used by God in accomplishing the transformational work in Paul’s life.
+When God spoke to Ananias to go to the house of Judas and pray for Saul, he also said that he would show Saul how much he must suffer for his name’s sake.

 But the Lord said, “Go, for Saul is my chosen instrument to take my message to the Gentiles and to kings, as well as to the people of Israel.
 And I will show him how much he must suffer for my names sake.”

 In the last chapter we touched on the suffering of Abraham and his descendants and how God used that in transforming a family into a nation.
-We now see God at work in Paul accomplishing a similar purpose.
+We now see God at work in Paul, accomplishing a similar purpose.
 This is the normal journey for those greatly used of God.